andmholt/prog-gen/README.md

 # prog-gen
 prog-gen is an advanced music chord progression generator

+The user can configure the bass octave of the chords, octave range, number of notes, instrument, type of chord progression, and key.
+The chord is created such that each note will be given a random octave inside the specified range, and extra notes (ex: if user specified 5 notes for a major chord which only requires 3 notes) will be randomly chosen from the specified chord quality as well.

 ### External libs
 prog-gen requires the external lib sfml: https://github.com/SFML/SFML